-Our Behaviour Manager has taken on the role of Anti-Bullying Lead.
-Pupils have applied for the roles of Anti-bullying Ambassadors and are due to complete their training with the Diana Award Anti-bullying programme at Myton School in early November.
-Following this there are several events planned in school throughout November to promote Anti-bullying
+We work with the Diana Award to train our Anti-Bullying Lead and our lead pupils.
+Pupils have applied for the roles of Anti-bullying Ambassadors and complete annual training with the Diana Award Anti-bullying programme.
+They then provide support and increase awareness to pupils with events throughout the year.